FanPu1/bioinformatics-hub/README.md

 ]
 ```

-### Accepted input patteren format
-To be updated ... for bioInformaticsHub.setPatterns(......) method

-## Handle comment line, numbers, gaps, blanks, and comment lines.
+## Handle comment lines, numbers, gaps, blanks, and comment lines in user-provided sequence string.
-This application has build in functions to validate and clean up the input sequences in `bioInformaticsHub.setFastaSequences(string);` method.
+This application has build in functions to validate and clean up the input sequences.
+We handle each situation differently when `bioInformaticsHub.setFastaSequences(string);` method is called.
 - Invalid input
+  - The input string cannot be blank, empty, null or undefined.
+  - Two sequences should not the identical sequence Id.

-  The input string cannot be blank, empty, null or undefined.
-It is invalid if a sequence has a sequence id but sequence is blank.
+  - It is invalid if a sequence has a sequence id but sequence is blank.
 In the example shown below, sequence 1 is not valid as the sequence is blank.
   ```
   >sequence 1

   >sequence 2
   AAAATTTAAAATTT
   ```
-  It is invalid to have two sequences with the identical sequence Id.

 - Invalid charactor

-  The sequence Id can contain any charactors.
-The sequence should only contain letters a-z, A-Z, "-" (gap) and * (termination).
+  Sequence Ids can contain any charactors.
+Sequences should only contain letters a-z, A-Z, "-" (gap) and * (termination).

 - Single sequence without a sequence Id